aybabtme/antoine.im/posts/someone_is_wrong_on_the_internet.md

 }
 Obviously, when someone's wrong on the internet, you've gotta do something about it.
 In this case, an individual on StackOverflow mentionned that using maps for membership testing was slower than simply iterating over an array, for $n$ small enough.

 Their argument was that the cost of hashing the value was higher than doing a lookup in an array, for most practical sizes.
-In their term, practical size meant _until over a million values_.
+In their words, practical size meant _until over a million values_.

 Now you might be wondering why I'm not directly linking to the comment in question.
-The reason is that I can't find it back.
+The reason is that I can't find it anymore.
 I only remember the comment troubled me enough to make me shout _"Someone's wrong on the internet!"_

 ![Someone's wrong on the internet!](http://imgs.xkcd.com/comics/duty_calls.png)

-But I still doubted, since their argument could have made sense.
+But I had doubts; their argument could have made sense.
 I mean, _maybe_ the cost of hashing is greater than iterating and comparing for $n$ smaller than $something$.
 I had a gut feeling it was crap, but I'm not pretentious enough to affirm it was crap before actually verifying it was crap.

-All in all, finding back the comment (and telling the wronger they're wrong!)  doesn't matter.
+All in all, finding the comment (and telling the wrongdoer they're wrong!)  doesn't matter.
 What matters is __The Truth__.
 In this post, we explore the truth using the [Go Programming Language](http://golang.org/), the greatest language of all (no hyperbole here).

 ## TL;DR